Emotional Intelligence and Mindfulness for B1 candidates

 – most importantly, learned how to register bodily techniques through Mindfulness practices which helped them manage their emotions under stress.

-From the examiner’s viewpoint I can say the INEP programme has developed my own ability to focus on the positives.
+From the examiner’s viewpoint I can say PINEP has developed my own ability to focus on the positives.
 The positives become more visible, thus resulting in an interesting perception of the candidates speaking performances which benefits them enormously.
-With the Consejería de Educación de la Junta de Andalucia permission I hereby intend to provide future candidates with samples of Speaking examinations based on the B1 Official Exam Papers from previous years.
+With the Consejería de Educación de la Junta de Andalucia and the students’ permissions, what follows are samples of Speaking tasks based on the B1 Official Exam Papers from previous years.
 Students may find these useful before sitting their exams in June or September.
-In other sections of this blog the candidates will also find practical exercises based on Mindfulness and Emotional Intelligence which might also help them overcome the uneasy situation of a speaking exam for many…

 «Learning strategies and Attitudes» from Junta Andalucia regulations